 People who have a NDE show a markedly increased interest in spirituality.
 Looking at figures eight years after their heart attack, NDErs interest in spirituality had increased by 42%, compared to a decrease of 41% for non-NDErs.
 Significantly, as Westerners who have experienced a NDE, they did not pursue this interest within their church – NDErs’ church attendance declined by 42% eight years on, compared to an increase of 25% in church attendance among those who hadn’t experienced a NDE.

 These are just a few headline statistics arising from one single, if important, study.
 What they show is that for most people, having a near-death experience is transformative.
 Having a direct, undeniable, first-hand experience of consciousness continuing after the Western definition of death, profoundly changes the way we view life.
 Our priorities shift.
 Material concerns become of less importance than interacting positively with others, and living with greater compassion for those around us.
 In the words of Elisabeth Kubler-Ross, author of the ground-breaking On Death and Dying (1969), we discover that ‘Spiritual growth is the sole purpose of our life here on earth.’

 For more on the Buddhist understanding of death and dying, check out my book Buddhism for Busy People (Different covers in different territories, but the content is the same):

-Please ‘Share’ with friends who may have an interest!
+Please ‘Share’ with friends who may find this useful!